RajuMandala-zz/java_algorithmclub/Search/README.markdown

 Since we have the Student with "Raju", we expect the above program to print, true.
 But it prints **false**.
 Because if you check the **if** condition in the method, we are using == for comparision.

 **==** returns true if and only if both variables refer to the same object.
 Here, I want to compare my objects based on the content of my Student object.
-How can i do that? **equals** comes to the rescue.
-Default equals() method return true if two objects are exactly same i.e. they are pointing to the same memory address.
-Make sure you are overriding the equals method in Student class.
+How can i do that? by using **equals**.
 ```java
 public boolean search(T key, T[] values) {
 	for (T x: values) {